dativebase/dailp-ingest-clj/README.rst

 4. What syntactic category do we want the inflected verb forms to have?
 I have been giving them "S".
 We could give them "VP" or some such thing ...

+5. DF1975-Master

+   a.
+Row 1881 has a root line that only has values for "Transitivity" "I" and
+      "UDB Class" "4a.i.irr.".
+What does this mean?

+   b.
+Most of the root morpheme columns are missing values for row 362 "send".
+      WARNING: current logic may cause the inflected forms to use the root value of the preceding row.
+That is, the form with translation "I'm sending it" might be incorrectly using the "set.down.CMP" root shape.
+CHECK THIS!

+   c.
+There appear to be 4 rows with only a "Transitivity" value, 3 with "I", and
+      one with "T".

 Installation